agersant/crystal/docs/api/input/index.md

 The classes and functions in this module allow you to:

 - Manage which physical buttons correspond to which actions in your game.
-- Manage which devices correspond to which player (in a multiplayer game).
+- Manage which input devices are assigned to which player (in a multiplayer game).
 - Route input events to specific game [entities](/crystal/api/ecs/entity) like player characters.
+- Implement [areas](mouse_area) that react to mouse inputs.

-Players can have bindings to both keyboard and gamepad buttons at the same time.
-This allows players to seemlessly switch between input methods.
+A player can have bindings to both keyboard and gamepad buttons at the same time.
+This allows them to seemlessly switch between input methods.
 For singleplayer games, you do not have to do anything related to [assigning](assign_gamepad) or [unassigning](unassign_gamepad) gamepads.

-By adding an [InputListener](input_listener) component on an entity, you can make it respond to input events from a specific player.
+After configuring bindings, player inputs can be handled via [Scene:action_pressed](/crystal/api/scene/scene_action_pressed)/[Scene:action_released](/crystal/api/scene/scene_action_released).
+More conveniently, you can use these callbacks to forward the inputs to an [InputSystem](input_system) and rely on [InputListener](input_listener) components to implement actual responses.

 ## Functions